 Instructions

-Tofu Curry: In a large dutch oven or pot, heat the coconut oil over medium heat, add onion and cook until softened, about 5 minutes.
-Add in garlic, ginger, sweet potato, bell peppers and mushrooms, cook another 2 – 3 minutes.
-Add curry powder and turmeric, cook 1 minute or until fragrant.
+Tofu Curry: In a large dutch oven or pot, heat the coconut oil over medium heat, add onion, and cook until softened, about 5 minutes.
+Add in garlic, ginger, sweet potato, bell peppers, and mushrooms, cook another 2 – 3 minutes.
+Add curry powder and turmeric, cook for 1 minute or until fragrant.
 Add in the coconut milk, remaining liquids, and tofu, stir gently.
-Bring to a boil, reduce heat, cover and simmer for 10 – 15 minutes, until sweet potato is fork tender.
+Bring to a boil, reduce heat, cover and simmer for 10 – 15 minutes, until sweet potato is fork-tender.
 Turn off the heat, add in the lime juice and leafy greens, stirring gently until the greens soften and wilt.

-Serve the tofu curry overtop rice and enjoy with some fresh cilantro on top and a squeeze of more lime juice if you like.
+Serve the tofu curry overtop rice and enjoy with fresh cilantro on top and a squeeze of more lime juice if you like.
+Pairs well with homemade Vegan Naan.

-Store: Leftovers store well for a few days in an air tight container in the fridge.
+Store: Leftovers store well for a few days in an airtight container in the fridge.
 Flavors will enhance with time.
+For longer storage, store in the freezer for up to 2 – 3 months.
+Let thaw before reheating.

 Serves 4